-In addition, some other sugars can also be co-utilizaed during fermentation (Figure 2).
+In addition, some other sugars can also be co-utilized during fermentation (Figure 2).
 With the lignocellulosic hydrolysate as substrate, once glucose and xylose concentrations approached zero, mannose and galactose were consumed simultaneously, the concentration of which were decreased by 98% and 92%, respectively.
 Finally, 37 g/L ethanol was produced from mixed sugars with an average ethanol productivity of 1.5 g/L/h in T. saccharolyticum engineered strain (ALK2) [34].
 Although strain SCUT27 could co-utilize glucose and xylose, the presence of glucose still repressed xylose catabolism in some extent [44].
 Therefore, new microorganism should be obtained by further screening and metabolic engineering.
 Thermophilic strain like TG57 was selected under the pressure of 2-deoxyglucose with ccr and xylR deletion/silence and thus was able to simultaneously ferment glucose, xylose and arabinose to produce butanol (7.33 g/L) as the sole solvent [45].
 Other strategies for the enhancing utilization of substrates were also discussed below.

 Figure 3.
 Mechanism of the transcriptional antiterminator BglG regulation [40].
 (A) In the absence of the inducer, transcription of PTS-encoding genes is inhibited via the formation of a terminator structure (t, yellow) on the mRNA upstream from the start codon.
 Under this condition, the antiterminator cannot bind to its RNA target, RAT (blue), because the EIIB is mainly phosphorylated and transfers its phosphoryl group to PRD1 of the antiterminator.
 The absence of a repressing sugar is also expected to allow phosphorylation at the activating domain (PRD2) by P~His-HPr.
 However, the negative effect of phosphorylation at PRD1 is dominant.
-In most antiterminator-controlled PTS operons, the two sites RAT and t overlap (green), and the formation of the terminator therefore prevent the formation of the RAT stem-loop.
-(B) If only an inducer is present, the EIIB as well as PRD1 of the corresponding antiterminator will be present mainly in an unphosphorylated form.
+In most antiterminator-controlled PTS operons, the two sites RAT and t overlap (green), and the formation of the terminator will be present mainly in an unphosphorylated form.
 Antiterminator-controlled PTSs are usually the sugar transporters with low-capacity and could be phosphorylated at PRD2 by sufficient P~His-HPr in the absence of repressing sugar.
-The activated antiterminator binds to RAT and thus favors the formation of the RAT stem-loop (in green), thereby preventing the formation of the terminator.
+The activated antiterminator binds to RAT and thus favors the formation of the RAT stem-loop (in green), thereby preventing the formation of the terminator binds to RAT and thus favors the formation of the RAT stem-loop (in green), thereby preventing the formation of the terminator.
 (C) If, in addition to the inducing sugar, a repressing carbohydrate is present, the amount of P~His-HPr will be low in the cells.
 In firmicutes, P~Ser-HPr will also be formed, which further lowers the amount of P~His-HPr.
 These conditions prevent the phosphorylation at PRD2, resulting in inactivation of most antiterminators.